SSkullls/NexusScan-OSINT/README.md

 ## 🇺🇸 2.
 Tool Overview & Guide (English)

 ### What is this tool?
 **NexusScan-OSINT** is a high-performance network reconnaissance and cyber intelligence framework.
-This specific version was engineered and programmed by the core developer **SSkullls** as a special **CD-ROM Edition**, optimized to be burned and executed directly from physical media discs in air-gapped or secure testing environments.
+This specific version was engineered and programmed by the core developer **SSkullls**

 ### Core Features:
 * **High-Speed Multi-Threading:** Speeds up concurrent port discovery and subdomain mapping workflows.